RyanSieglerKX/tutorials/KDB-X/Modules/parquet.md

 q)
 ```

-Adn we can load the Parquet module:
+And we can load the Parquet module:
 ```q
 ([pq]):use`kx.pq
 ```